SaiSindhu4050/BigData_Final_project/README.md

                 for movie in response.json()['results']:
                     csv_writer.writerow([movie[field] for field in csv_headers])
 # Data Processing Layers
-Steps:
+- Steps:
-Store Raw Data in DBFS
+Intially upload the csv file in DBFS.
+Then copy the path of the csv file in dbfs.
-# Initialize Spark session
+#- Initialize Spark session
 spark = SparkSession.builder.appName("LoadCSV").getOrCreate()
 Load the CSV file into a DataFrame named df df = (